-If you are wondering if there are compelling reasons to visit Urquhart Castle lets look at what a visit could offer you.
+If you are wondering if there are compelling reasons to visit Urquhart Castle on Loch Ness lets look at what a visit could offer you.
 With so many (over 3000) Castles in Scotland it is really hard to settle on just how many and which Castles to include when you are visiting.

-Just viewing the Castle from Loch Ness does not give a true representation of the size of the Castle, you have to walk through it to appreciate it’s past significance.
+Just viewing the Castle from Loch Ness does not give a true representation of the size of the Castle; you have to walk through it to appreciate its past significance.

-First a Pictish Site we know that an extensive fort existed on the site between the 5th to 11th centuries.
-Possibly visited by St Columba in AD580 who reputedly encountered a monster in the Loch.
-In 1275 the Castle was given to the Comyn family known more locally as the Wolf of Badenoch and more infamous locally for destroying Elgin Cathedral.
+First, a Pictish Site; we know that an extensive fort existed on the site between the 5th to 11th centuries.
+Possibly visited by St Columba in AD580, who reputedly encountered a monster in the Loch.
+In 1275 the Castle was given to the Comyn family, known more locally as the Wolf of Badenoch and more infamous locally for destroying Elgin Cathedral.

-Although if you are visiting the Castle by boat you will of course be approaching the Castle by the very means most Clansmen would have used as the Watergate would have been their main entry point.
+Although if you are visiting the Castle by boat, you will, of course, be approaching the Castle by the very means most Clansmen would have used, as the Watergate would have been their main entry point.

-With roads almost non-existent it was often easier to travel by boat.
-Much of the Castle supplies would be delivered via the Watergate including exotic imports of oranges and wine.
+With roads almost non-existent, it was often easier to travel by boat.
+Much of the Castle supplies would be delivered via the Watergate, including exotic imports of oranges and wine.

-So spending time exploring the Castle on foot is worth it just to appreciate the sheer size and magnitude of the site, not to mention the views of the Loch from the Castle.
+So spending time exploring the Castle on foot is worth it to appreciate the sheer size and magnitude of the site, not to mention the views of the Loch from the Castle.

-As you approach the Gatehouse take a second look at the size of the Masonry block beside the gate.
+As you approach the Gatehouse, take a second look at the size of the Masonry block beside the gate.
 Then relate that to the replica of the Trebuchet that you will have walked past and imagine the efforts involved in bringing about the destruction of this enormous Castle.

 This only serves to demonstrate just how huge the Castle was and how people benefitted from the location.
-As you walk down from the Visitor Centre consider the grounds below you and imagine the multitude of workshops and activities that must have happened in this area.
+As you walk down from the Visitor Centre, consider the grounds below you and imagine the multitude of workshops and activities that must have happened in this area.

-So sadly whilst there is not a lot of Urquhart Castle left to see just spending time exploring the sheer size of the site and the importance of Urquhart in Scottish History makes this a wonderful Castle to put on your visit list.
-And of course the views are better than you can imagine.
+So sadly, whilst there is not a lot of Urquhart Castle left to see, just spending time exploring the sheer size of the site and the importance of Urquhart in Scottish History makes this a wonderful Castle to put on your visit list.
+And of course, the views are better than you can imagine.